psm8/automated-business-process-discovery/README.md

 ### Replay fitness
-event_group must have fixed length
+event_group must have fixed length needlemann-wunsch recurrent and fill matrix dont have to check next elements in log nv('pqrklabcdefz', 'zxyabcdefpqr') nv('klabc', 'abcde') nv('labcd', 'abcde') nv('abcde', 'abcde')check also additional ones and add with +1
 ### Precision
 add info about visited nodes and no of children, could be stored in dictionary created when parsing.
 ### Generalization